 Wayne State University has developed a high performance Grid enabled computing system that houses and manages research related projects.
 The Grid handles projects requiring high speed computation, parallel and distributed computing, data management, and computationally intensive applications.
 This enables users to utilize numerous processors in different systems simultaneously.
 These systems are joined by high speed networks allowing them to function effectively as a single unit.
-The Grid currently has the combined processing power of 4,488 cores: 1,266 Intel cores, 3,222 AMD cores, with over 12.5TB of RAM and 1.2PB of disk space.
+The Grid currently has 427 nodes and the combined processing power of 8,212 cores, with over 56TB of RAM and 1.2PB of disk space.
 The system is open to any researcher at WSU.

 High Performance Computing Service's mission is to advance and support high performance computing for Wayne State University and its affiliates by providing services in a high quality and responsive manner.

 NOTICE: GRID SESSION FOR BASICS

 Click here to download slides of Introduction to Grid Computing Session.

 - Upgrade to PBS 13

 - The job scheduler was updated to PBS 13.
 This version includes enhanced access and control of GPU and Phi cards, job submission standards, and job placement methods.

 - The network switch infrastructure was updated to maximize available bandwidth, minimize latency, and minimize the number of hops taken to communicate between points within the Grid.
 The software for the Panasas, the Grid's central storage solution, was updated as well.

 July 10, 2015